 With the original Oktoberfest in Munich, Germany already in full swing (because it starts in September, go figure), we decided to stir up our own harvest celebration, vegan style.
 Oktoberfest is, of course, all about merriment.
-With that in mind, we’re giddy about the growing vegan sausage and beer options, Berlin’s burgeoning vegan scene, and the mother of all stateside vegan Oktoberfest events going on this month in Los Angeles.
+With that in mind, we’re giddy about the growing vegan sausage and beer options, Berlin’s burgeoning vegan scene, and North Carolina’s vegan Oktoberfest event.
 Grab your stein and join us as we make the most of Oktoberfest—without any of the animals products traditionally used.

-We’ll hold off on Guinness until St. Patrick’s Day—at which point the company will finally nix fish bladders (or isinglass) from its beer production method.
-Instead, we’ll reach for a few frothy Bavarian beers to ring in the harvest.
+It wouldn’t be a true celebration of beer without a pint of finally vegan Guinness—last year, the iconic company completely nixed fish bladders (or isinglass) from its beer production method.
+Time for another round?
+We’re reaching for a few frothy Bavarian beers to ring in the harvest.
 You see, Germans are so particular about their beer brewing methods that long ago, they created “purity laws” which prohibit German beer makers from adding anything but water, hops, yeast, and grain (either barley or wheat).
 That’s why we’re popping bottles of German-made Pilsner, Dunkel, and Hefeweizen into our reusable six-pack carton and, of course, double-checking our selections against Barnivore.com’s extensive database of vegan-friendly beers.

 A side of pickled cabbage is essential when celebrating German holidays and—lucky for us—sauerkraut is traditionally vegan.
 But making it at home seems fun but time-consuming.
 Since Oktoberfest isn’t going to last all month and the clock is ticking, we’re setting our sour sights on Farmhouse Culture’s unique spins on sauerkraut.
-While Classic Caraway seems fitting for the occasion, we’re gobbling up our brats and potatoes with their other flavors, too—such as Smoked Jalapeno, Horseradish Leek, and Spicy Wakame Ginger.
+While Classic Caraway seems fitting for the occasion, we’re gobbling up our brats and potatoes with their other flavors, too—such as Smoked Jalapeño, Horseradish Leek, and Golden Turmeric.

 Photo courtesy of Vegan Oktoberfest